 Growing up, we never really ate pecan pie, not even on Thanksgiving.
 Pumpkin?
 Yes.
 Apple?
 Absolutely.
 Pecan?
 Not really, but I’m thinking it needs to be a new tradition.
 If you’re new to pecan pie, follow along because it’s pretty easy to make as far as pies go.

-At this point you can remove the pie, then place it into the refrigerator for at least an hour, which helps the pie to fully set.
+Step 5: Remove the pie from the oven, then place it into the refrigerator for at least an hour, which helps the pie to fully set.

 Chocolate Chip Pecan Pie